vfricou/terraform_libvirt_examples/README.md

 # Terraform libvirt

 This repository is base examples to use terraform with libvirt.

 ## Introduction

 ### Requirements

 Theses examples require terraform and provisioners :

 - template
 - [dmacvicar/libvirt](https://github.com/dmacvicar/terraform-provider-libvirt)

 ### Default deployment process

 Each examples deploy virtual machine (qemu) and :

 - setup user
 - setup ssh keys
 - configure static network
-- install qemu-guest-agent
+- install qemu-guest-agent and python3

 You could use default template to deploy instances in libvirt with basics terraform commands.
 For example with centos :